Individual Minima-Informed Multi-Objective Model Predictive Control for Fixed Point Stabilization: Individual Minima-Informed Decision-Making

 A visual inspection of \cref{fig:DM_all_methods} reveals that the method \ref{enum:WS_1} applied to \cref{example2} yields a poor translation, compared to \ref{enum:PS_3} or \ref{enum:PS_4}.
 Specifically, only some shades of green are in the interior of the \acc{PF} $\imSetPareto$, while most preferences yield points on the boundary of $\imSetPareto$.
 However, the translation metric yields $63.76\%$, which suggests that the value of \eqref{eq:factor_translation_metric} is relatively large.
-This insight makes it clear that values above $90\%$ signify a very good translation, which is further confirmed by the visual assessment of the corresponding methods in \cref{fig:DM_all_methods}.
+This insight makes it clear that values above $90\%$ signify an excellent translation, which is further confirmed by the visual assessment of the corresponding methods in \cref{fig:DM_all_methods}.